Fellow-Consulting-AG/docapp-docs/docs/de/example/gmail-import.md

 ---
-title: Email Import with GMail to DOC²
+title: Email Import with GMail to Docbits (Doc²)
-description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our DOC² system.
+description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our Docbits (Doc²) system.
 date: 2022-09-14
 tags:
   - Workflow²
   - Email
   - Gmail
   - Import
-  - DOC²
+  - Docbits (Doc²)

 ---

-#  Gmail Import to DOC²
+#  Gmail Import to Docbits (Doc²)

 This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address.
-When a new email is found, it receives the attachment and uploads it to DOC².
+When a new email is found, it receives the attachment and uploads it to Docbits (Doc²).

 ![](/_images/example/email import/WF_email-import.png)